Centre for Mathematical Sciences

 Organisation

-The Edwards Symposia is organised jointly by the Newton Gateway to Mathematics and the Edwards Centre for Soft Matter.
+The Edwards Symposia was organised jointly by the Newton Gateway to Mathematics and the Edwards Centre for Soft Matter.
 The latter is a virtual laboratory, encompassing staff from six Cambridge University Departments, whose role is to promote academic collaborations in Soft Matter Science across the University.
 Scientific planning is undertaken by five academic organisers – please see the Organisers tab above for further information.

 Registration